-- Send out invitations to confirm the participant list at least two to three weeks in advance of the workshop, if possible. - Send out corresponding calendar invitations and reminders in the most effective way for the group, such as via email, messaging (such as WhatsApp; Text, Facebook Messenger), social media, or in other accessible ways. - In invitations and reminders closer to the time of the workshop, encourage participants to arrive 5 to 10 minutes before the workshop so that they have time to resolve any technical issues and enable everyone to start on time. - Remind participants that we have made every effort to make this workshop as substantive as possible in a relatively short amount of time, so every minute will count! - 5.
-Provide funding, as needed, for transport and accommodation needs to maximize participation and attendance.
-Be clear about who is the responsible party for the budget and associated questions.
-Share adequate information with participants.
+- Send out invitations to confirm the participant list at least two to three weeks in advance of the workshop, if possible. - Send out corresponding calendar invitations and reminders in the most effective way for the group, such as via email, messaging (such as WhatsApp; Text, Facebook Messenger), social media, or in other accessible ways. - In invitations and reminders closer to the time of the workshop, encourage participants to arrive 5 to 10 minutes before the workshop so that they have time to resolve any technical issues and enable everyone to start on time.

+Remind participants that we have made every effort to make this workshop as substantive as possible in a relatively short amount of time, so every minute will count!

+5. Provide funding, as needed, for technology needs to maximize participation and attendance